By almost all measures the single-family rental market appears to be booming.

 However, even though Zillow uses a different methodology to value housing, prices of single-family homes in the U.S. are fairly close to those reported by the Fed.

-According to Zillow Home Value Trends, the typical value of a middle price tier single-family home is $339,000 (as of June 2021).
-Over the past five years, single-family home values have increased by more than 42%.
+According to Zillow Home Value Trends, the typical value of a middle price tier single-family home is $366,000 (as of November 2021).
+Over the past five years, single-family home values have increased by 50%.
+Over the next year, Zillow projects overall home values will grow by another 14.3%.

 According to the Arbor Realty Trust report mentioned above:

-- SFR cap rates have declined by 0.65% of the past twelve months
+- SFR cap rates have declined by 0.77% over the past twelve months

-- Single-family home cap rates currently at 6%, nearing an all-time low
+- Single-family home cap rates currently average 5.5%, nearing an all-time low

 - Private and institutional capital continues to flow into the SFR asset class, driving cap rates lower